ketthuc1708/Facebook-AccountKit-Tutorial/README.md

 ## Setup your Android Project
 In order to start working on your app, you need to add the Facebook SDK dependencies to your project.
 You also need to add some configuration data to enable communication with your created Facebook app.
-This data include the application Id and some hash keys along with a couple of medata data tags. and finally, you need to add the imported activities and UI components that do work for you with the help of the Facebook SDK.
+This data include the application Id and some hash keys along with a couple of medata data tags. and finally, you need to add the imported activities and UI components that do the work for you with the help of the Facebook SDK.
 Here is what we need to do in details:

 * First create your Android project in Android Studio and name it whatever you like.